Lockdown restrictions will now remain at Step 3 until 19 July, with only some changes from 21 June.

-Below is a summary of what is currently allowed.
-For more detailed information and for regular updates, it is advisable to check the official Covid Response summary at gov.uk
+There is a short summary of what is allowed below.
+For more detailed information and for regular updates, it is advisable to check the official Covid restriction page at gov.uk

 Family and friends

-Groups of up to six people or two households are able to meet indoors, and outdoors groups of up to 30 people can meet.
+Groups of up to six people or two households can meet indoors, and outdoors groups of up to 30 people can meet.
 Clearly, it is safer to meet outdoors where possible, and sensible to open a window when inside.
 Overnight stays are also be allowed with people who are not in your bubble.

 People are given the choice of whether to socially distance with close family members or friends, but they are now allowed to sit closely with one another and hug.
 Some caution is still advised if a person you want to hug has not yet been vaccinated.

 Among wider society